Updated on 16th September 2024

 Does China and Australia have a free trade agreement?

-Yes, the China-Australia FTA (also known as ChAFTA) is a free trade agreement which is designed to reduce barriers to trade between the two countries.
+Yes, the China-Australia FTA (also known as ChAFTA) is a free trade agreement that is designed to reduce barriers to trade between the two countries.

 Many other countries have established free trade agreements with Australia.
 When one country specialises or has access to resources allowing for production of a particular good needed by another country, and vice versa, free trade agreements can be essential in promoting commerce.

-Do I need a license to import from China to Australia?
+Do I need a licence to import from China to Australia?

-In general, importing directly from China does not require a specific license.
-There are set regulations and requirements that you must comply with, however.
+In general, importing directly from China does not require a specific licence.
+However, there are set regulations and requirements that you must comply with.

-There are some goods that may require a particular license in addition to the regular importing regulations.
-These licenses may be required by the Australian Border Force as part of their border protection service or due to other political and economic factors.
+There are some goods that may require a particular licence in addition to the regular importing regulations.
+These licences may be required by the Australian Border Force as part of their border protection service or due to other political and economic factors.

 We recommend referring to the Australian Border Force website to search for particular categories of goods and for more information regarding the border protection service regulations.